 - S Corporation: All the profits and losses of an S corporation pass through the stockholders’ personal taxes.
 The profits of this business entity are not taxed, but employee earnings are taxed at a higher rate than dividends.

 - Partnerships: Partnerships do not pay income taxes.
 Instead, the business passes any losses or profits to its partners.
 Partners then include their share of the business’ loss or income on their personal tax returns.

 - Sole Proprietorship: Income from this business entity is not taxed on the business level.
 The income is considered income of the individual and the individual is responsible for paying income taxes.
 A sole proprietorship can also deduct business-related expenses.

 Business FAQ | Colorado Secretary of State – Visit the official website of the Colorado Secretary of State to read through an FAQ forum on starting a business.
 You can find answers to questions such as what to do if you want to begin a partnership, how to form S and C corporations and how to obtain a business license.

 Checklist for New Businesses | Colorado Secretary of State – Follow the link to view a checklist of federal, state and local requirements for starting a business in Colorado.
 Some of the requirements include obtaining the proper insurance, applying for a license with the Department of Regulatory Agencies and registering with the Colorado Secretary of State.

 Business Attorney in Colorado Springs, CO

 Whether you need assistance forming a business or drafting a contract, Law Offices of Clifton Black, P.C. is here to help.
 We have proven experience assisting clients with business matters such as forming a corporation, negotiating lease agreements and other types of contracts.

 You can schedule a time to speak with us at (719) 328-1616.
-Law Offices of Clifton Black, P.C. assists clients in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, P.C. assists clients in areas such as Colorado Springs, Denver, and Littleton.